 - To help low income individuals and families afford health insurance the Premium Tax Credit was devised and provides a form of subsidy to help them pay the cost of health insurance.
 In order to qualify for the credit the health insurance must be obtained through a state insurance Marketplace or the federal insurance Marketplace where a state does not have one.

 - Large Employer Health Coverage Excise Tax

-Large employers, generally those with 50 full-time employees in the prior calendar year, that:
+- Applicable Large Employers (ALEs), generally those with 50 equivalent full-time employees in the prior calendar year, that:

 - Excise Tax on High-Cost Employer-Sponsored Health Coverage